cafajar-uis/ECG_Compressed_Model/README.md

 https://github.com/shawntan/icentia-ecg

 <a id="3">[3]</a>
-Towards atrial fibrillation detection in wearable devices usingdeep learning. (pending publishing)
+Towards atrial fibrillation detection in wearable devices using deep learning. (pending publishing)